How to Add Watermarks to Documents in .NET Using Streams

 What types of watermarks can I add using GroupDocs.Watermark for .NET?

-You can add text watermarks, image watermarks, and even complex shapes and logos.
-The library supports a wide range of customization options.
+You can add text watermarks (like we showed), image watermarks (logos, stamps), and even complex shapes and graphics.
+The library supports a wide range of customization options for each type—colors, opacity, rotation, positioning, you name it.

 Can I remove watermarks from documents using GroupDocs.Watermark?